Rhode Island Rent Increase Notice

 Providence Specific Requirements

-Providence has additional considerations that may affect rent increase procedures:
+Providence has additional considerations that may affect rent increase procedures.
+Therefore, landlords operating in Providence should review the following before issuing any notice:

 • Lead paint ordinance compliance requirements